Film, Video, Animation and New Genres Courses

 3 cr.
 Undergraduate.

-Consideration of film's relationship to a specific art form, its formal similarities and historical intersections including film & painting, film & dance, film & music.
+Consideration of film's relationship to a specific art form, its formal similarities and historical intersections including film and painting, film and dance, and film and music.

 3 cr.
 Undergraduate.

-Formal investigation of what comprises a film genre across both national & international contexts.
-Critical writing & production assignments will foreground conventions & their transformations in film history.
+Formal investigation of cinema in national & international contexts.
+Critical writing and creative production assignments will foreground conventions & their transformations in film history.

 3 cr.
 Undergraduate.